subanishaik27/Jenkins-terraform-cicd/README.md

-a fully automated CICD pipeline deployment from balaraju golla second attempt hellow balaraju golla
+a fully automated CICD pipeline deployment from subani.